rust-lang/rfcs/text/3389-manifest-lint.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-Should we only apply/fingerprint lints for the appropriate tool?
-For example, we would not include and fingerprint `clippy::` lints when running builds, allowing them to change without forcing a rebuild.
-We likely already need to be tool-aware for built-in tools to handle `rustdoc::` lints (see above) so this isn't much more of a step.

 How do we allow controlling precedence between lints and lint groups?
 We are using a TOML table with the keys as lint names which does not allow controlling ordering.
 Even if we switched to `level = [lint, ...]`, you get a hard coded precedence between levels that the user can't control.

-What does this mean for rustfmt?
-If this feature slowly absorbs the role of `clippy.toml`, a `rustfmt.toml` file might stick out like a sore thumb.
-Do we accept that, shoe-horn it in, generalize this feature into "tools" and "rules" from "linters" and "lints"?

 # Future possibilities
 [future-possibilities]: #future-possibilities